DeTeam/webcam-stream/README.md

 # Webcam streaming with raspberry pi

 Below you can find steps I took in order to setup by old raspberry pi (original, Model B) as a webcam HLS streaming service.
-Both the sreaming and the index.html are protected with basic authentication and Fail2ban on top.
+Both the streaming and the index.html are protected with basic authentication and Fail2ban on top.

 Worth mentioning, even though the solution seem rather stable, it is DYI thing and I would not recommend relying on it for life-critical use-cases.
-If your goal is just to satisfy your curiousity — go ahead.
+If your goal is just to satisfy your curiosity — go ahead.

 We can split our journey in several blocks, each one adds up to our end-goal: having secure enough HLS webcam streaming service with your raspberry.